coderello/laravel-nova-lang/README.md

   * Default to Serbian in Latin script over Cyrillic: `sr-Latn:sr,sr:sr-Cyrl`

-* There is also an `‑‑underscore` or `‑U` switch to publish locales with an underscore separator instead of a hyphen.
+* There is also an `--underscore` or `-U` switch to publish locales with an underscore separator instead of a hyphen.
 This can be used in combination with aliases.

 ### Development Commands